-In the table below, summarize the community activities involving the DSU, SILC and CILs in the Statewide Network of Centers (excluding Part C fund recipients) during the reporting year.
+In the table below, summarize the community activities involving the DSE, SILC and CILs in the Statewide Network of Centers (excluding Subchapter C fund recipients) during the reporting year.
 For each activity, identify the primary disability issue(s) addressed as well as the type of activity conducted.
 Indicate the entity(ies) primarily involved and the time spent.
 Describe the primary objective(s) and outcome(s) for each activity.
 Add more rows as necessary.

 Subpart IV contains new data requests.
 Please refer to the Instructions before completing.